astralfields/dotfiles-legacy/README.md

-# dotfiles
+# "Ocean" theme for i3-gaps

-These are most of my configs and other files I used for my laptop's rice.
-Uploaded to share with /r/unixporn and also to put it up on my desktop PC once I can get X to start up again...
+These are most of my configs and other files I once used for my laptop's rice.
+I don't use it anymore but I'm keeping it for others to enjoy.

 Here's what it looks like: